 I thought, this is exactly how I’d expect cold coffee to taste.

-People shouldn’t be afraid of this style of brewing, I’d expect 75% of people will enjoy it, maybe not all enough to sway them from their iced latte or flatty, but I think the appreciation would be there.
+No one, should be afraid of this style of brewing, I’d expect 75% of people will enjoy it, maybe not all enough to sway them from their regular Cap or Flatty, but I think the appreciation would be there.

 Cold brewing at home?